-To Be Held on Tuesday, May 5, 2015
+To Be Held on Thursday, May 12, 2016

-NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Annual Meeting") of Stockholders of CIRCOR International, Inc. (the "Company") will be held on Tuesday, May 5, 2015, at 1:00 PM local time, at the offices of the Company's subsidiary CIRCOR Instrumentation Technologies, Inc., 405 Centura Court, Spartanburg, SC 29303.
+NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Annual Meeting") of Stockholders of CIRCOR International, Inc. (the "Company") will be held on Thursday, May 12, 2016, at 12:30 PM local time.
+The Annual Meeting will be held at the Company's subsidiary CIRCOR Aerospace, Inc., 2301 Wardlow Circle, Corona, California 92880.
 The Annual Meeting is being called for the purpose of considering and voting upon the following proposals:

-- 1. To elect three Class I directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2018 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
-To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; and - 3.
-Such other business as may properly come before the annual meeting and any adjournments or postponements thereof.
+- 1. To elect two Class II directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2019 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2016; - 3.
+To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; and - 4.
+Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on March 13, 2015 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
-Only holders of record of the Company's common stock, par value \$.01 per share, at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 21, 2016 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+Only holders of record of the Company's common stock, par value \$0.01 per share, at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
 In the event there are not sufficient shares to be voted in favor of any of the foregoing proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies.